England's Yee wins triathlon to claim Games' first gold

 Yee overturned a 16-second deficit to leader Hayden Wilde in the 5km run and the New Zealander was then given a 10-second penalty for a transition error.

+The finale of the men's race seemed set for a closer finish, only for the officials to intervene.

-Olympic silver medallist Yee and Wilde were locked together when Wilde was told of his penalty.
+Olympic silver medallist Yee and Wilde were locked together when Wilde was told of his penalty, incurred for unclipping his helmet early during the transition between the bike and run disciplines.

 World number one Wilde congratulated Yee before stepping aside, allowing the Englishman to cross the line alone.